plenoptic-org/plenoptic/docs/user_guide/advanced/Display.md

 )
 ```

-We similarly have an {func}`~plenoptic.plot.synthesis_animshow` function, which animates the above plots over time, and everything that I said above also holds for them.
-Note that {func}`~plenoptic.plot.synthesis_animshow` will take a fair amount of time to run and requires [ffmpeg](https://ffmpeg.org/download.html) on your system for most file formats (see [matplotlib docs](https://matplotlib.org/stable/api/animation_api.html#writer-classes) for more details).
+We similarly have an {func}`~plenoptic.plot.synthesis_animate` function, which animates the above plots over time, and everything that I said above also holds for them.
+Note that {func}`~plenoptic.plot.synthesis_animate` will take a fair amount of time to run and requires [ffmpeg](https://ffmpeg.org/download.html) on your system for most file formats (see [matplotlib docs](https://matplotlib.org/stable/api/animation_api.html#writer-classes) for more details).

 ```{code-cell} ipython3
 fig, axes = plt.subplots(2, 3, figsize=(17, 12))